 Where to stay in Lecco

-The charming Villa Puccini Bed & Breakfast has been designed with grand features throughout and the eating arel=”nofollow noopener noreferrer” fresh, continental breakfast overlooking the lake with classical Italian music playing in the background is the perfect way to start the day!
-All rooms are comfortable and well-equipped and the staff are fantastic.
+Villa Puccini Bed & Breakfast: The charming Villa Puccini Bed & Breakfast has been designed with grand features throughout and the eating fresh, continental breakfast overlooking the lake with classical Italian music playing in the background is the perfect way to start the day!
+All rooms are comfortable and well-equipped and the staff is fantastic.
+Click here for more information and to check the latest prices.

-The Villa del Cigno guesthouse is located a short, uphill walk from the main square of Lecco and the rooms are comfortable, bright and airy.
-The breakfast spread is truly heavenly with fruit, cereals, pastries, meat and cheese to fill you up for the day.
+Villa del Cigno: The Villa del Cigno guesthouse is located a short, uphill walk from the main square of Lecco and the rooms are comfortable, bright, and airy.
+The breakfast spread is truly heavenly with fruit, cereals, pastries, meat, and cheese to fill you up for the day.
+Click here for more information and to check the latest prices.

 The quaint town of Bellano is situated on the eastern side of Lake Como, and is far less touristy than many of the other towns on the Lake, such as Bellagio and Como.
 If you are someone who prefers the slower-paced lifestyle and significantly less tourists in favour of authentic Italy,